Chudry/Xerror/README.md

 # Xerror

-Xerror is an automated penetration tool , which will helps security professionals and non professionals to automate their pentesting tasks.
+Xerror is an automated penetration tool , which will help security professionals and non professionals to automate their pentesting tasks.
 Xerror will perform all tests and, at the end generate two reports for executives and analysts.

 Xerror provides GUI easy to use menu driven options.Iinternally it supports openVas for vulnerability scanning, Metasploit for exploitation and gives GUI based options after successful exploitation e.g Meterpreter sessoins.
 Building in python as major.